Most nonprofit leaders aren’t thinking about nonprofit fractional staffing when things are going well.

 The Real Question

-The decision between full-time and fractional hiring isn’t really about the staffing model.
-It’s about what the organization actually needs right now, and what it can sustain.
+The decision between full-time and fractional hiring is about what the organization actually needs right now, and what it can sustain.
 That’s the question worth sitting with before the search begins.

 In our work with nonprofits exploring fractional staffing, the organizations that make the best staffing decisions tend to start there.
 Not with the job description.
 Not with the budget.
 But with an honest look at what the situation is actually asking for.
 That clarity tends to make everything else easier.